 11. Quizlet

-It’s like video conferencing as you just have to share a link for students to join.
-Kahoot does this, but only via third-party video conferencing platforms.
+It’s like video conferencing where you simply have to share a link for students to join.
+Though this is also available in Kahoot, but it uses third-party video conferencing platforms.

 The prep packs are premium content.
 There are more than six study modes including the notably research-based learn mode to help students ace their tests.